 The primary purpose of the Compensation Committee is to conduct reviews of our general executive compensation policies and strategies and oversee and evaluate our overall compensation structure and programs.
-The Compensation Committee confirmed that total compensation paid to our Named Executive Officers during the year ended December 31, 2023, in light of our cash restraints and available equity awards was reasonable and competitive.
-The following were our Named Executive Officers for the year ended December 31, 2023: Jeffrey Wolf, our Chief Executive Officer and William L. Ostrander, our Chief Financial Officer (collectively, our "Named Executive Officers").
 Responsibilities of the Compensation Committee include, but are not limited to:

-- Establishing on an annual basis performance goals and objectives for purposes of determining the compensation of our Chief Executive Officer and other senior executive officers, evaluating the performance of such officers in light of those goals and objectives, and setting the compensation level for those officers based on this evaluation. - Recommending to the Board the compensation for independent Board members (including retainer, committee and committee chair's fees, stock options and components of compensation as appropriate). - Reviewing the competitive position of, and making recommendations to the Board with respect to, the cash-based and equity-based compensation plans and other programs relating to compensation and benefits. - Reviewing our financial performance and operations as well as our major benefit plans. - Overseeing the administration of our equity and other executive compensation plans, including recommending to the Board of Directors the granting of equity awards under those plans, and the approval or disapproval of the participation of individual employees in those plans. - Reviewing and approving for our Chief Executive Officer and other senior executive officers: (a) employment agreements; (b) severance agreements; (c) change in control agreements/provisions; and (d) any other material perquisites or other in-kind benefits. - Reviewing and making recommendations to the Board regarding the adoption of or revisions to any recoupment policy or clawback policy.
+Establishing on an annual basis performance goals and objectives for purposes of determining the compensation of our Chief Executive Officer and other senior executive officers, evaluating the performance of such officers in light of those goals and objectives, and setting the compensation level for those officers based on this evaluation.

+- Recommending to the Board the compensation for independent Board members (including retainer, committee and committee chair's fees, stock options and components of compensation as appropriate). - Reviewing the competitive position of, and making recommendations to the Board with respect to, the cash-based and equity-based compensation plans and other programs relating to compensation and benefits. - Reviewing our financial performance and operations as well as our major benefit plans. - Overseeing the administration of our equity and other executive compensation plans, including recommending to the Board of Directors the granting of equity awards under those plans, and the approval or disapproval of the participation of individual employees in those plans. - Reviewing and approving for our Chief Executive Officer and other senior executive officers: (a) employment agreements; (b) severance agreements; (c) change in control agreements/provisions; and (d) any other material perquisites or other in-kind benefits. - Reviewing and making recommendations to the Board regarding the adoption of or revisions to any recoupment policy or clawback policy.

 Additional information regarding the Compensation Committee's responsibilities is set forth in its charter, which is posted on our website at www.scorpiusbiologics.com.
+The information contained in, and that can be accessed through our website, is not incorporated into and is not a part of this Annual Report.